-He has performed at NIME, Australia; Radical dB, Spain; ICLI, Portugal and UK; ICLC, UK; ISEA, Canada; GENERATE!, Germany; CultureHub, NYC, and more.
+He has performed at NIME, Australia; Radical dB, Spain; ICLI, Portugal and UK; ICLC, UK and Canada; ISEA, Canada; GENERATE!, Germany; CultureHub, NYC, and more.
 Shawn’s artwork has exhibited or screened in museums, galleries, festivals, and public space in England, Denmark, Russia, Italy, Korea, Portugal, Spain, Brazil, Turkey, Malaysia, Iran, and Canada; locally in ACM SIGGRAPH, IEEE ProCams, ACM MM, The Art Institute of Chicago, Milwaukee Art Museum, Chelsea Art Museum, Eyebeam, Aperture Foundation Gallery, Nicholas Robinson Gallery, MIT, OSU, ASU, and LTU.
 He has given workshops in programming or live coding in Europe and the USA.
 Shawn is published in the proceedings of ICLC, ACM CC, ACM SIGGRAPH, ACM SIGCHI, ACM MM.
 Lawson’s collaborative, Crudeoils, critiques structures of power: surveillance, economic exploitation, and authoritarian corruption.
-This collaborative is represented by Dean Jensen Gallery.